 Treat yourself to their delicacies like ratatouille, olive tarts, and nut pies.
 With a strong Italian influence in the city as well, you will be able to get pasta and other Italian delicacies when the fancy strikes.

 Lastly, the city holds the Nice Jazz Festival annually in the summer.
 Chill by the gardens of Place Massena and the beach as you listen to riveting music of multiple genres.
+Regardless, it’s definitely one of the best places to visit in France outside Paris.

 3. Avignon

-Avignon has uniquely medieval structures that are now UNESCO world heritage sites.
+Avignon has uniquely mediaeval structures that are now UNESCO world heritage sites.
 The Popes’ Palace and Saint Benezet bridge will take you back in time to an era long gone.
 Walking around the area, you will also chance upon the 12-century Saint Nicholas Chapel and Saint Pierre Basilica.

 Another architectural wonder is the ramparts which are the second-longest continuous wall in the world after the Great Wall of China.